Let Us Answer Your Questions

 Click the Link to Student Center, then click Self-Service, then Student Center

 On the top left, there will be a link called "My Class Schedule"

 - How do I obtain approval to register for a course?

 You will need to obtain a special permission code for online registration if you are a non-degree student, or if the course you are attempting to enroll in is full, restricted, or upper-level.
 Please contact the instructor of the course and obtain written permission (email is OK) authorizing you to take the course.
 Present this documentation to the departmental administrator listed below in order to retrieve the special permission code for online registration.

 Students in the School of Education who have not been enrolled for a 12-month period must apply for reinstatement.
 Please contact the Admissions and Enrollment Office at 412-648-2230 or email@example.com for assistance with the process.
 She will work with you to determine exactly what will be required, as requirements may vary based upon your specific program and length of absence.

 - What is a non-degree student?

-A non-degree student is an individual who is taking courses at the University of Pittsburgh, but is not part of a degree-seeking program.
+A non-degree student is an individual who is taking courses at the University of Pittsburgh, but is not part of a degree-seeking or certificate-seeking program.
 Non-degree students in the School of Education typically take courses in a program of interest to them, with the likelihood of eventually submitting a form (or degree-seeking) application to that program.